 NOTE: This object is primarily useful to web analysis tools.

-A response object need not represent a valid HTTP response.
+A response object does not need to represent a valid HTTP response.

 NOTE 2: This allows an analysis tool to describe a situation where a server produces an invalid response.